 The sixth measure is “the centralization of the means of communication and transport in the hands of the state”.
 Power over post offices and post roads, as well as, the power to regulate commerce internationally and among the states were explicit powers given to the federal government in the U.S. Constitution.
 Since then, the government has gradually centralized the means of communication and transportation even more.
 In 1887, the Interstate Commerce Act was established.
 This placed railways under federal regulation and created the Interstate Commerce Commission (ICC).
 This act was followed by the Federal Highway Act of 1916 and the Air Commerce Act of 1926, which put the federal and state governments in charge of all both ground and air transportation.
 The Federal Radio Commission and the Federal Communications Commission has given the federal government control to regulate all non-federal government use of the radio spectrum including television broadcasting and all interstate telecommunications such as wire, satellite, and cable, as well as, all international communications that originate or terminate in the United States.
 The bureaucracies created to regulate transportation and communication in the U.S. as only increased from there.
 In response to the September 11 attacks, the then-private airport security industry was nationalized and put under the authority of the Transportation Security Administration.
 So, now the federal government is now controlling who can travel, when we can travel, and the rules we must follow in order to travel.
 Along with 9/11 came the Patriot Act, which allowed the government to have further control and regulation by being able to tap and record telephone, email, and face to face conversations for security reasons.
 Now, the Obama Administration has pushed it even further by trying to grant the federal government power to regulate and control the internet even more than it already does through an act called Net Neutrality, which gives the FCC the right to control and regulation the internet under the pretense of greater equality and freedom.

-ure proposed by Marx and Engels to establish a communist state through democratic means is “the extension of factories and instruments of production owned by the state”.
+The seventh measure proposed by Marx and Engels to establish a communist state through democratic means is “the extension of factories and instruments of production owned by the state”.
 Since 1849, there has been the Department of the Interior, which now includes the Bureau of Land Management, the Forest Service, the Bureau of Reclamation, the Bureau of Mines, the National Park Service, and the Fish and Wildlife Service.
 There was also the establishment of the Department of Agriculture in 1862.
 In addition, the federal government has control of all public utilities, electricity, gas, and water, but it also regulates the drilling of all oil and natural gases, which fuel many forms of production in the U.S. TARP also led to the federal government bailing out General Motors with $50 billion, taking 60% ownership, and replacing the CEO with a government approved CEO is recent example of nationalization.
 A similar story has taken place with the auto company, Chrysler.
 The Obama Administration has not stopped there.
 March of 2010, the Obama administration pushed through their health-care bill to start a universal and nationalized healthcare system in America.
 This is the most socialized act yet.
 Obama thinks that healthcare and health insurance should be a government run industry.
 We have seen how capable the federal government is at running our public education system, its own budget, which is tens of trillions of dollars in debt, or even the inefficiency of something as simple to run as the DMV.
 Not only is the government incapable of running a nationalized healthcare system, it has absolutely no constitutional authority to do so and therefore, puts at risk everything our constitution was laid out to protect; life, liberty, and the pursuit of happiness.
 Obamacare forces us to buy health insurance from the federal government, which is the opposite of liberty, and exactly what Marx and Engels aim for in the Communist Manifesto.

 The eighth measure of the Communist platform is “the establishment of industrial armies”.
 The first labor unions were created 1820, then called federations.
 The federations were then followed by the National Labor Union of 1866, the American Federation of Labor in 1886, and the International Workers of the World in 1905.
 When unions first gained power in the United States, they gave mistreated workers the right to collectively bargain with the oppressive robber barons and monopolies.
 These days, unions have become powerful political machines that work against individual rights in favor of special interests.
 They look down on fundamental American ideals like competition, capitalism, and freedom of choice and instead embrace monopolies and bureaucracy, the very things they once fought against.
 Unions now work to enact changes in laws that will help them claim more power and influence.
 They are closer to being the “industrial armies” of Marx and Engels, pushing for a world where the workers, or more accurately, the leaders and compliant politicians of the labor unions, have all the power which is the exact aim of the communist state.